 Dontaku, derived from the Dutch word Zondag (holiday) is one of the largest festivals in Japan attracting two million spectators.
 On May 3 & 4, the parades begin with the Hakata Matsubayashi procession, which has celebrated the new year for the last 839 years.
 What?
 You’ve never been?
 Surely you must be curious as to what draws such huge crowds to the streets.
 Here’s Fukuoka Now’s guide to set you on your way!

 2012 Dontaku video by Dennis Medvevchikov for Fukuoka Now

-Dontaku Hiroba includes Meiji Dori from Gofukumachi Intersection to Fukuoka City Hall.
-The main parade passage from start point, Gofukumachi Intersection, to end point, Fukuoka City Hall, is 30 mins.
-See the map and schedule below for programme details.
+Dontaku Hiroba includes Meiji-dori Ave. from Gofukumachi Intersection to Fukuoka City Hall.
+The main parade passage from the starting point, Gofukumachi Intersection, to the end point, Fukuoka City Hall, is 30 minutes long.
+See the map and schedule below for program details.

 Eve of ceremony

 • Ticket distribution date: Apr.
 18 (Wed.)
 10:00~